TheLookandFeel/external-system-links-apppresser/README.md

 WordPress plugin: Filters external links in post content to give them 'external system' classes, to have AppPresser handle them as links opening in the system browser.
 The added classes and allowed (non-external) URLs are filterable.

+**Note:** This is for when AJAX / Dynamic Loading is disabled in AppPresser.

 Using these classes can be found in the AppPresser documentation on [In App Browser Links](http://docs.apppresser.com/article/201-in-app-browser-links).
 This plugin will default to opening all external links in the systems default browser.

 ## Available WordPress filters